Navish Jindal

 Navish’s leadership style:

-As a leader, what is navish more likely to:
+As a leader, what is navish more likely to do on the board?

 "student leadership SHOULD feel more natural and less daunting.” - Navish